Mumbai: After losing wife to dengue, man takes on mosquitoes

-Borivli resident carries out rally to make people aware about the mosquito-borne disease.
+Borivli resident carries out rally to spread awareness among people about the mosquito-borne disease.
 The diamond trader lost his wife to dengue in September

 Jeetendra and Rekha Lodha

 Jeetendra Lodha has dedicated himself to spreading awareness about dengue.
 The diamond trader lost his wife Rekha to the disease in September, after BMC officials allegedly ignored several warnings to eliminate mosquito breeding grounds in their locality.

 The dengue and malaria awareness rally yesterday was a tribute to Rekha

 Lodha led an awareness rally in Borivli yesterday to pay tribute to Rekha, whose birthday was on October 11.
 Around 100 people from the surrounding areas participated.
 Several women and girls from the Terapanth Mahila Mandal participated in the rally to spread awareness about dengue and malaria.
 “My wife is no more and I cannot do anything to bring her back.
 So, to pay a tribute to her, I arranged a rally along with the Mahila Mandal to spread awareness about the disease,” said Lodha.